 The Accounting AAS degree program integrates a thorough knowledge of accounting theory and concepts with handson training in computerized accounting.
 It is designed to prepare students for entry-level positions in private, public, and governmental accounting.
 Students learn how to use popular, commercial software packages.
-The program is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 The Business faculty at SUNY SULLIVAN has worked closely with members of the College's Business Advisory Board to design courses that relate to jobs in the business world.
 SUNY SULLIVAN has state-of-the-art computer classrooms and labs.
 The faculty are business professionals, many holding MBA degrees.
-A National Teaching Excellence Award winner is also on staff.